SomanathanSubramaniyan/Iris-Project/README.md

 - Sepal Graph’s - Observations
 - References
 ##### Problem statement
 This project requires researching the Fisher’s Iris data set, and then writing documentation and code in the Python programming language based on that research.
-The below tasks to be performed as part of the project.
+The below are the tasks to be performed as part of the project.
 - Background information and summary of the Iris Data set
 - Download the data set and write Python code to investigate it.
 - Summarise the data set and document the investigations.